 Color vs black and white

 Some people believe that black and white images are the most accessible, but that is not the case.
 Images with color can still be accessible for low vision users, especially those with rich, clear colors.
-If needed, color can always be added to make parts of an image easier to see- I talk about this in my post on making music accessible here.
+Color can be added to make parts of an image easier to see- I do this when working with sheet music.

 Searching for images